Last updated: April 30, 2026 | By the LearnPath Team

 Quick Answer: The Best YouTube Channels for Python Projects

-The best YouTube channels for learning Python through real projects are Tech With Tim, freeCodeCamp, Traversy Media, and Sentdex for most learners in 2026.
+The best YouTube channels for learning Python through real projects are Tech With Tim, freeCodeCamp, Programming with Mosh, and Traversy Media for most learners in 2026.
 These channels go beyond syntax and teach you to build actual, deployable programs, portfolio pieces, and real-world applications.

 - freeCodeCamp - Best for long-form complete project courses.
 11.3M subscribers.